bwagner2-git/bwagner2-git.github.io/lab1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gsTndgzi1MY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Part 3: Temperature Sensor
 The next part of the lab consisted of uploading the analog read example code to the Artemis Nano.
-In this example, the Artemis Nano send out data from its onboard temperature sensor and I read it in the serial monitor.
+In this example, the Artemis Nano reported on data that it captured from its onboard temperature sensor.
+This was then displayed in the serial monitor.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/XALgurxx6d4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Part 4: Loudest Frequency